alvamind/alvamind-tools/README.md

 *   **Comment Slayer:** Strips out those pesky single-line and multi-line comments, keeping your docs clean and focused on the code. 🧹
 *   **Customizable Include/Exclude:** Fine-tune what's included and excluded with regex-powered arguments.
 Perfect for keeping those test files out of your docs. ✂️
 *   **Line Count Wizardry:** Tells you the total lines of code in your project, because who doesn't love some data? 📊
+*   **Blank Line Removal:** Optionally remove all blank lines from the generated Markdown file for a cleaner look. 🧼
 *   **Why This is Lit:** Imagine having a up-to-date source code documentation generated every time before you commit.
 Save you precious time.

 ### 2. 🚀 Git Automation with `commit`